abyssDS/sfmlWiki/TutorialChangeCursor.md

 #endif
 ```

-### Cursor Demonstartion
+### Cursor Demonstration

-This section presents a fully functional demonstartion of both cursor changing possibilities.
+This section presents a fully functional demonstration of both cursor changing possibilities.

 To get an handle to the window we will use SFML's `sf::Window::getSystemHandle()` function and then we will load the cursor with the OS specific implementation.